Gizmotronn/starsailors/hydejack/_posts/2019-03-15-droidos-tech.md

 ## What will my PC be for?
 I earnt my computer for a good report card over 2018 and a good start to 2019.
 I'll be using it for gaming, coding, designing robots and writing.

 While my PC will not be the most powerful I could afford, I don't need much more.
-I'll be playing very minimal games, with the most graphics-intensive games being Just Cause 3 and Space Engineers (their specifications will be below).
+I'll be playing very minimal games, with the most graphics-intensive games being Just Cause 3 and Space Engineers.

+I'll be doing my coding for Star Sailors as well as writing some of it on the PC.
+Finally, the designing of robots for ACORD will be the other thing I use it for.

 ## Games I'll be playing
 - Just Cause 3